RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-12-22_Cesspool_Social_Media_audiences.md

 Christmas day season Apple Computers icon mythology.
 Vince Gilligan said he is making a mythology science fiction story like The Bible.
 "Pluck an Apple" - Carol.
 Vince Gilligan interview: https://youtu.be/kFrffEktluo?t=3315

-A lot of people really struggle reading between the lines (drawing outside the lines to Vince Gilligan's February 15, 2015 guild poiints) with shows not written for second-screen audiences of December 2025. https://www.theguardian.com/tv-and-radio/2025/jan/17/not-second-screen-enough-is-netflix-deliberately-dumbing-down-tv-so-people-can-watch-while-scrolling
+A lot of people really struggle reading between the lines (drawing outside the lines to Vince Gilligan's February 15, 2025 guild points) with shows not written for second-screen audiences of December 2025. https://www.theguardian.com/tv-and-radio/2025/jan/17/not-second-screen-enough-is-netflix-deliberately-dumbing-down-tv-so-people-can-watch-while-scrolling

 &nbsp;